mozilla-conduit/suite/README.md

-## Updating the preloaded demo
+## Updating the preloaded Phabricator database

-As noted in [this Phabricator ticket](https://secure.phabricator.com/T5310), the only way we can set up an out-of-the-box demo of Phabricator is to preload the application database with the settings we want.
+As noted in [this Phabricator ticket](https://secure.phabricator.com/T5310), the only way we can set up an out-of-the-box Phabricator is to preload the application database with the settings we want.

 To update the preloaded database with new settings:

- 1. **Important:** Run `docker-compose down` and `docker volume rm demo_phabricator-mysql-db` to ensure you have a fresh DB!
+ 1. **Important:** Run `docker-compose down` and `docker volume rm suite_phabricator-mysql-db` to ensure you have a fresh DB!
  1. Start the application with `docker-compose up` and log in with the appropriate user ("admin" to update global settings, "phab-bot" for